Symplectic resolutions of quiver varieties: Factoriality of quiver varieties

-\begin{proof} If $\Nak\lambda{n \a}\theta$ admits a projective symplectic singularity then so too by restriction does the open subset $U$ of Lemma \ref{lem:Uopen}.
+\begin{proof} Write $\alpha=n\beta$ for $n \geq 2$.
+First suppose that $\beta \in \Sigma_{\lambda,\theta}$.
+If $\Nak\lambda{n \beta}\theta$ admits a proper symplectic resolution then so too by restriction does the open subset $U$ of Lemma \ref{lem:Uopen}.
 Recall from Theorem \ref{thm:stablesmooth} that the singular locus of $U$ is the complement of the open stratum.
-By Lemma \ref{lem:stratadim}, this has codimension at least four in $U$.
-Therefore, since $U$ has symplectic singularities by Proposition \ref{prop:sympsing}, \cite{NamikawaNote} says that $U$ has terminal singularities.
-This implies that if $f : Y \rightarrow U$ is a symplectic resolution then the exceptional locus of $f$ has codimension at least two in $Y$.
-On the other hand, we have shown in Corollary \ref{cor:locallyfactorial} that $U$ is locally factorial.
+The singular locus is also nonempty since the stratum $(n,\beta)$ is nonempty.
+By Lemma \ref{lem:stratadim}, it has codimension at least four in $U$.
+Therefore, since $U$ has symplectic singularities by Theorem \ref{thm:sympsing}, \cite{NamikawaNote} says that $U$ has terminal singularities.
+This implies that if $f : Y \rightarrow U$ is a proper symplectic resolution then the exceptional locus of $f$ has codimension at least two in $Y$.
+On the other hand, we have shown in Corollary \ref{cor:factorial} that $U$ is locally factorial.
 This implies by van der Waerden purity, see \cite[Section 1.40]{Debarre}, that the exceptional locus of $f$ is a divisor.
-This is a contraction. \end{proof}
+This is a contradiction.